fulcrumproject/agent-test/README.md

 The test agent can process the following job types from Fulcrum Core:

-- `ServiceCreate`: Creates a new VM in the CREATED state
+- `ServiceCreate`: Creates a new VM in the CREATED status
 - `ServiceUpdate`: Updates a VM (start/stop operations)
 - `ServiceStart`: Transitions a VM from CREATED or STOPPED to STARTED
 - `ServiceStop`: Transitions a VM from STARTED to STOPPED
 - `ServiceDelete`: Deletes a VM (transitions from STOPPED to DELETED)

-Jobs are processed according to the state machine rules.
-If a job requests an invalid state transition, the agent will report an error.
+Jobs are processed according to the status machine rules.
+If a job requests an invalid status transition, the agent will report an error.

 ## Simulation Parameters